Have you ever seen plate spinning?

 As soon as we get keys back from a tenant who moved out, the okc property management company should walk through the unit to assess the damages and put together a scope of work for the make ready technician or contractor.

-The scope of work needs to be very detailed.
+The scope of work must have enough detail to be clear.
 In addition, it’s nice to have a checklist for all the numerous items that don’t want to have to list out like replacing a burnt out bulb in the bedroom.

 #2.
 Make a Plan.